Lapel ordinance to restrict use of fireworks

 Fireworks are allowed on July 4 from 10 a.m. to midnight and on Dec.
 31 from 10 a.m. until 1 a.m. on Jan.
 1.

-In other business, the council approved $7,000 from the Olivia Cascadden Fund as matching funds for residents that want to repair or replace sidewalks in Lapel.
+In other business, the council approved $7,000 from the Olivia Cascadden Fund as matching funds for residents who want to repair or replace sidewalks in Lapel.

 Commented